michaelcourcy/kasten-on-no-storage/readme.md

 Using local storage is more complex has [we need to configure disk on the worker nodes](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md).

-We want something quick for this so let's use hostpath for our nfs server and use a node name to make sure this pod is alway scheduled on the same node.
+We want something quick so let's use hostpath for our nfs server and use a node name to make sure this pod is alway scheduled on the same node.

 If you lose this node then you'll have to :
 - remove the nfs-provisioner (helm uninstall ...)